 - 3.2.3.5 Employee Training Employee training programs shall inform personnel responsible for implementing activities identified in the stormwater pollution prevention plan or otherwise responsible for stormwater management at all levels of responsibility of the components and goals of the stormwater pollution prevention plan.
 Training should address topics such as spill response, good housekeeping and material management practices.
 The pollution prevention plan shall identify periodic dates for such training. - 3.2.3.6 Recordkeeping and Internal Reporting Procedures A description of incidents (such as spills, or other discharges), along with other information describing the quality and quantity of stormwater discharges shall be included in the plan required under this part.
-Inspections and maintenance activities shall be documented and records of such activities shall be incorporated into the plan. - 3.2.3.7 Non-stormwater Discharges - 3.2.3.7.1 The plan shall include a certification that the discharge has been tested or evaluated for the presence of non-stormwater discharges.
+Inspections and maintenance activities shall be documented and records of such activities shall be incorporated into the plan.

+3.2.3.7 Non-stormwater Discharges

+The plan shall include a certification that the discharge has been tested or evaluated for the presence of non-stormwater discharges.
 The certification shall include the identification of potential significant sources of non-stormwater at the site, a description of the results of any test and/or evaluation for the presence of non-stormwater discharges, the evaluation criteria or testing method used, the date of any testing and/or evaluation, and the onsite drainage points that were directly observed during the test.
 Certifications shall be signed in accordance with subpart 7.7 of this permit.
-Such certification may not be feasible if the facility operating the stormwater discharge associated with industrial activity does not have access to an outfall, manhole, or other point of access to the ultimate conduit that receives the discharge.
-In such cases, the source identification section of the stormwater pollution prevention plan shall indicate why the certification required by this part was not feasible, along with the identification of potential significant sources of non-stormwater at the site.
-A discharger that is unable to provide the certification required by this paragraph must notify the Division of Water Resources in accordance with paragraph 3.2.3.7.3 "Failure to Certify" (below). - 3.2.3.7.2 Sources of non-stormwater that are combined with stormwater discharges associated with industrial activity must be identified in the plan.
+Such certification may not be feasible if the facility operating the stormwater discharge associated with industrial activity does not have access to an outfall, manhole, or other point of access to the ultimate conduit which receives the discharge.
+In such cases, the source identification section of the stormwater at the site.
+A discharger that is unable to provide the certification required by this paragraph must notify the Division of Water Resources in accordance with paragraph "Failure to Certify" (below).

+Sources of non-stormwater that are combined with stormwater discharges associated with industrial activity must be identified in the plan.
 The plan shall identify and ensure the implementation of appropriate pollution prevention measures for the non-stormwater component(s) of the discharge.
-Any non-stormwater discharges that are not authorized under this permit or another NPDES permit should be brought to the attention of the division's local

-Environmental Field Office (see list of EFOs on page 14).
+Any non-stormwater discharges that are not authorized under this permit or another NPDES permit should be brought to the attention of the division's local Environmental Field Office (see list of EFOs on page 14).